Notes from the Wired

 3.3 Gradient-Based Test Pattern Generation

-The optimization objective is the Kullback–Leibler (KL) divergence between the softmax outputs of the fault-free and faulty pNC models.
+The objective is to maximize the difference between fault-free and faulty outputs.

 4. Evaluation